APNIC-Labs/draft-kskroll-sentinel/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on December 13, 2018.
+   This Internet-Draft will expire on January 3, 2019.

-Huston, et al.          Expires December 13, 2018               [Page 1]
+Huston, et al.           Expires January 3, 2019                [Page 1]

-Internet-Draft         DNSSEC Trusted Key Sentinel             June 2018
+Internet-Draft         DNSSEC Trusted Key Sentinel             July 2018

 Copyright Notice